epiviz/epiviz-website/tutorials/content/metaviz/overview.md

 toc = true
 +++

-This post introduces the most compelling User Interface features of Metaviz.
-An in-depth overview of an entire visual analysis will be posted in the next few days.
+Metaviz is a tool for interactive visualization and exploration of metagenomic sequencing data.
+It provides a novel navigation tool for exploring hierarchical feature data that is coupled with multiple data visualizations including heatmaps, stacked bar charts, and scatter plots.
+Metaviz supports a flexible plugin framework so users can add new d3 visualizations.
+This post introduces the most compelling user interface features of Metaviz.
+An in-depth visual analysis using Metaviz can be found [here](../video_tutorials/).

 ## Novel Navigation Utility for Exploring Taxonomic Hierarchies